Roryrai/RaceManager/README.md

 https://docs.google.com/spreadsheets/d/<SHEET_ID>/edit#gid=0

 Modifying config fields may cause undefined behavior.
+I've sorted the signup sheet by participants.
+A different sort may cause undefined behavior.

 You will need a file called credentials.json placed in the same directory as race.py.
 I got mine from the Google sheets quickstart app but I'm not totally sure if it contains sensitive information in it anywhere so it's not in the repository.
 I suspect there's a better way to go about this part but I don't really understand what's actually going on.